 Persepolis shows an approach to autobiography that derives much of its authenticity through a grounding in historic events.
 At the same time the book subverts the dominant narrative of the events that frame it by focusing on the personal, day-to-day lives of citizens trying to exist and come of age during a revolution.
 This politically-charged position relies on a strong narrator, devoid of doubt in her authority within the narrative.
-For an author like Satrapi, who is reclaiming her personal experience from cultural narrative, it is beneficial for the author-narrator to treat memory as a fixed, static construct.
-In this case, perceived objectivity allows the author to demystify their lived experience of Otherness for the reader.
-Some authors instead choose to actively acknowledge that memory is fluid, fractured and fragile and consciously address th concern.
+For an author like Satrapi, who is reclaiming her personal experience from a wider cultural narrative, it is beneficial for the author-narrator to treat memory as a fixed, static construct.
+In this case, perceived objectivity allows the author to demystify their lived experience of Otherness for the reader and evoke empathy.
+Some authors instead choose to actively acknowledge that memory is fluid, fractured and fragile and consciously address the concerns this vantage point raises.

 Reflexively Focusing on Fictionalization and Memory—The Mid-point of the Matrix

-Like Persepolis, Fun Home can be said to straddle literary genres, merging Bildngsroman traditions with more modern “coming out” narratives, all the while reflecting on these stories as a way to come to terms with a parent's death.
+Like Persepolis, Fun Home can be said to straddle literary genres, merging Bildungsroman traditions with more modern “coming out” narratives, all the while reflecting on these stories as a way to come to terms with a parent's death.
 Yet, unlike Satrapi’s Marji, the young Alison in Bechdel's Fun Home is much more reflexively concerned with the validity of an authorial voice.
 The narrator grapples with constant self-doubt over the status of her memories in relation to questions of objective authenticity and subjective recollection.